nokotan8/shikacracker/README.md

 Since I haven't implemented GPU acceleration for dictionary attacks, I moved it to the [cpu-only](https://github.com/nokotan8/shikacracker/tree/cpu-only) branch for now.

-Hash each of them and check if the hash exists in `hashes.txt`.

 ## Supported Hashes

 - MD5